tduranf/VScode_Arduino_ESP32/1_setup.md

 Sometimes you have not installed Arduino USB drivers in your PC:

-- Go to "Arduino drivers's link and Download the drivers folder to “Descargas”.
+- Go to "Arduino drivers's link and Download the drivers folder to “Downloads”.
 Unzip the downloaded driver.
 - connect your ESP32 on USB port
 - Open “Administrador de dispositivos”
 - Right click to the port with warnings